 Intel Corp. today released a Linux version of the solid-state caching software it acquired from startup Nevex last year, rebranding the application as Intel Cache Acceleration Software.
-The software is a companion to Intel solid-state drives
+The software is a companion to Intel solid-state drives and PCI Express cards.

 Cache Acceleration Software (CAS) for Linux 2.0 is the first new caching application released by Intel since it acquired Nevex last October.
 At the time of the acquisition, Nevex had a CacheWorks application for Windows, but the Linux version was still in beta.
 Intel released CacheWorks 2.0 -- already in the works when the acquisition closed -- last December.
 That product is now called CAS for Windows 2.0.

 With the Linux version, Intel added the ability to set policy-based application priority to data and support for VMware vMotion.

 Like other SSD caching software applications, CAS caches frequently used, or "hot," data in an application server's solid-state storage devices.
 Applications on the server can quickly access the hot data on the devices and avoid the network hop to shared storage.

 Intel calls CAS a "multi-level cache" because it uses dynamic RAM (DRAM) and solid-state drives (SSDs) to hold data.
 According to Andrew Flint, Intel's CAS product manager, CAS places the most frequently accessed data in the server's DRAM.
 Data accessed less frequently -- but still considered hot -- goes on the solid-state storage.

 CAS caches data in chunks as small as 512 KB.
 As a file cache, it sees data as files, but promotes and evicts the data in blocks so it can cache smaller blocks of larger files.